Matteobarcelona/AIG-Project/README.md

 ## Take away:

-I recently participated in Mastercard's job simulation on the Forage platform, and it was incredibly useful to understand what it might be like to participate on a Security Awareness team at Mastercard.
+I recently participated in AIG's job simulation on the Forage platform, gaining valuable insights into what it's like to be part of a cybersecurity team at AIG.
-I worked on a project to identify phishing emails and design security awareness training courses.
-Through this job simulation, I built my skills in problem-solving, data analysis, and data presentation and practiced them in a real-world context.
+I worked on a project to create a cyber threat analysis simulation, delving into the possible vulnerabilities and how to fix them.
+I practiced using tools and languages relevant to cybersecurity such as Python, building my skills in a real-world context.
-Doing this program confirmed that I really enjoy working in cybersecurity and I'm excited to apply these skills on a Security Awareness team at a company like Mastercard.
+This experience confirmed my passion for addressing cybersecurity challenges, and I'm enthusiastic about applying these skills on AIG's cybersecurity team to contribute to solving real-world problems.